 Explain rather than conceal gaps, whether in employment history or business performance.
 MOM values honesty, context, and a clear narrative that aligns with supporting documents.

-Final Checklist Before You Apply
+Final EP Checklist Before You Apply

 Before submitting an Employment Pass application, confirm the following: